How to Use Botright for Web Automation in 2025

 python3.10 -m venv botright_env

-source botright_env/bin/activate # On Windows: botright_env\Scripts\activate
+source botright_env/bin/activate # Windows: botright_env\Scripts\activate

 pip install --use-pep517 botright